 Overtime, and under design pressure to fit king-sized beds and comfortable shower rooms, we stretched the proportions still wider and longer and Im really pleased with how the shepherd’s hut designs have evolved.

 The Plankbridge range now neatly grades up in size from The Snug at 6’6 wide, The Cabin at 7’6 wide and The Lodge at 8’6 wide – and Custom Made beyond that.
 All the sizes are quite straightforward to transport – we have done even wider huts, and these need extra planning for transporting on the highway.

 I still maintain that the starting point for everyone is a traditional sized hut and to then scale up from there to suit your needs.
 The originals were fit for one man and his dog, that was kind of the point.
 That’s why the Snug makes the best work from home garden office or studio, it’s such a perfect space to spend the day with one (or two) people.
 The National Trust have Snug shepherd’s huts as offices, with two people working in each hut down in Cornwall.
-Scale up from there; if it’s for couples with double bed you may want to go bigger, the shepherd’s hut Cabin perhaps, which does very easily allow for the full fit out of bed, kitchen and bathroom.
-If it’s for week long holidays with full en-suite then the Lodge model is most likely the one for you, but do consider how the structure will sit in the landscape.
+Scale up from there.
+If it’s for couples with double bed you will want to go bigger, the shepherd’s hut Cabin perhaps, which does very easily allow for the full fit out of bed, kitchen and bathroom.
+If it’s for week long holidays with full en-suite then the Lodge model maybe the one for you, but do consider how the structure will sit in the landscape.
 The Lodge has more presence, so you may want to position it on an angle so the view from the house or the garden isn’t obscured.
 That’s all part of the fun, deciding how it is going to sit within the landscape plan, making the best of the views from both within and outside the shepherd’s hut.
 We are very happy to help you with all these things.
 It’s what we do!